aburke1605/battery-portal/README.md

 The AP is configured by calling the `wifi_init` function.
 Here the Wi-Fi mode is set to '`APSTA`', a combination of AP and station (STA) modes, to allow the ESP32 to simultaneously connect to other networks while devices connect to it.
+At this point it is worth noting that while the ESP32 has its own WS clients, it can also register as a WS client of the web server when connected via Wi-Fi.
 The name of the AP depends on various factors including the existence of other ESP32 APs with similar names, so the function first performs a scan for nearby APs.

 Following this, the HTTP server is created in the `start_webserver` function, close to the default configuration provided by ESP-IDF.